 ROCK, Joseph Francis Charles (Josef Franz Karl).
 Vienna 13.1.1884 — Honolulu 5.12.1962.
 Austrian-born U.S. Botanist, Geographer and Central Asian Scholar.
 Son of the steward of a Polish count.
-In 1905 emigrated to the U.S.A. (naturalized 1913), settled in Hawaii in 1907 for 13 years, studied and taught botany and struggled with serious health problems (tuberculosis).
+In 1905 emigrated to the U.S.A. (naturalized 1913).
+He settled in Hawaii in 1907 for 13 years, studied and taught botany and struggled with serious health problems (tuberculosis).
 In 1920 started Asian exploration initially financed by U.S. Department of Agriculture.
 Studied on the Nakhis many years since 1922, during his long residence in Sino-Tibetan borderlands in 1922-44 (with some intervals) and 1946-49 (now for Harvard-Yenching Institute).
 Finally forced by communists to leave China.
 Unmarried.
 Several plants are named after him.

 – The 2Zhi 3mä Funeral Ceremony of the 1Na-2khi of Southwest China.
 Described and translated from 1Na-2khi manuscripts.
 15+228 p.
 10 pl.
 Studia Instituti Anthropos 9.
 Wien-Mödling 1955.

 – The Amnye Ma-chhen Range and adjacent regions.
 10+194 p.
 80 pl.
 5 maps.
 S.O.R.
 12. Rome 1956.

 – A 1Na-2khi–English Encyclopedic Dictionary.
 1-2.
 42+512+582 p.
 57 pl.
 S.O.R.
 28. Rome 1963-72.

 – The Life and Culture of the Na-khi Tribe of the China-Tibet Borderland.
 V.O.H.D.
 Suppl.
 2. Wb.
 1963 (the part by Rock on pp. 9-45).